TinCaps Game Information: May 26 at South Bend Cubs

 Fort Wayne TinCaps News Release

+MAKE WAY FOR THE KING: TinCaps catcher Lamar King Jr. doubled in the first frame and later added an infield single in the sixth on Tuesday.
+King Jr. has 10 multi-hit games this season and is hitting .296 in 19 games in May.
+The No. 14 Padres prospect crushed his first home run at Parkview Field in his 60th game as a TinCap last Wednesday.
+King Jr. had his 27-game on-base streak snapped in last Tuesday's series opener.
+It was the longest stretch for a TinCap since Tirso Ornelas did so in 2018.
+This run was sparked by King Jr's first High-A home run on April 14 at Lake County after he started the season 2-for-28 at the plate.
+Across the stretch, King Jr. slashed .326/.418/.463 with a .881 OPS, 5 doubles, 1 triple, 2 home runs, 12 RBI, 13 BB, and 6 stolen bases.

+LOOKING TO RUN IT BACK: The last time Fort Wayne played a Wednesday morning game at Four Winds Field, it began one of the best winning stretches the team has seen in recent memory.
+The TinCaps won 7-4 and won the final five games of the series before winning 9 of 10.
+Fort Wayne last won 9 of 10 when it won 12 of 13, including a franchise-best 10-game winning streak from Aug.
+8 to Aug.
+22, 2015.

-SWEET-SWINGING ALEX MCCOY: TinCaps left fielder Alex McCoy tied a career-high with 4 RBI on Sunday.
+SWEET-SWINGING ALEX MCCOY: TinCaps left fielder Alex McCoy tied a career-high with 4 RBI on Sunday vs. Dayton.
 The undrafted free agent out of Hofstra launched his team-leading ninth home run of the season in the first inning.
 The 422-foot two-run blast was the first of three hits on the evening for McCoy.
 He later doubled in a run in the sixth and added an RBI single for good measure in the seventh.
-McCoy finished last week with four extra-base hits (2 doubles, 2 HR).
-McCoy leads the Midwest League with 26 extra-base hits and 16 doubles, and is tied for the league lead with 91 total bases.
+McCoy finished last week with six extra-base hits (4 doubles, 2 HR).
+McCoy leads the Midwest League with 26 extra-base hits and 16 doubles, and is second in the league with 91 total bases.
 He ranks in the top 10 in seven categories.

-ABOUT LAST WEEK: The TinCaps are coming off a series split at home against the Dayton Dragons.
-It was the first of three series between the clubs this season, with Fort Wayne set to make the trek to Day Air Ballpark the week of June 9-14 for their lone series on the road against the Dragons in 2026.
-Dayton will return to Parkview Field for the final home series of the regular season, the week of August 25-30, making it the second consecutive season where the TinCaps have hosted the Dragons to conclude their home schedule.

-LOOKING TO START STRONG: Fort Wayne is looking to win their first Tuesday game of the 2026 season tonight.
-The TinCaps are 0-6 on Tuesdays and 1-7 in series openers.
-Opponents have out-scored Fort Wayne 44-15 in Tuesday contests so far this year.

 MOLDED BY CLAY: Fort Wayne closer Clay Edmondson earned his Minor League-leading ninth save of the season on Thursday.
-While not qualified, Edmondson's 0.50 ERA leads the Midwest League among arms with as many innings pitched (18.0) and is fifth in Minor League Baseball.
-Six of the sidewinder's 9 saves this season have come away from Parkview Field, and he has only allowed 1 earned run across 18.0 frames.
+While not qualified, Edmondson's 0.47 ERA leads the Midwest League among arms with as many innings pitched (19.0) and is third in Minor League Baseball.
+The sidewinder has only allowed 1 earned run across 19.0 frames.

-WATTY WORKING: TinCap right-hander Matthew Watson tossed 5.0 frames in last Tuesday's series opener against Dayton, a career-high in innings pitched since he made his debut on April 17 on the road against Lake County.
-Watson made his first professional start in the first game of the doubleheader at Parkview Field on May 6 against Beloit and worked 4.0 scoreless innings.
-The righty has allowed 3 earned runs across 12 2/3 frames in his first 3 professional starts.

-MAKE WAY FOR THE KING: TinCaps catcher Lamar King Jr. crushed his first home run at Parkview Field in his 60th game as a TinCap on Wednesday.
-The No. 14 Padres prospect has 3 home runs this season.
-King Jr. had his 27-game on-base streak snapped in last Tuesday's series opener.
-It was the longest stretch for a TinCap since Tirso Ornelas did so in 2018.
-This run was sparked by King Jr's first High-A home run on April 14 at Lake County after he started the season 2-for-28 at the plate.
-Across the stretch, King Jr. slashed .326/.418/.463 with a .881 OPS, 5 doubles, 1 triple, 2 home runs, 12 RBI, 13 BB, and 6 stolen bases.
+TUESDAY WOES: The 'Caps are now 0-7 this season on Tuesdays and 1-8 in series openers following a 5-2 loss last night versus South Bend.
+Opponents have out-scored Fort Wayne 49-17 in Tuesday contests so far this year.

 - TinCaps Game Information: May 26 at South Bend Cubs - Fort Wayne TinCaps